 What are the current tactics most commonly employed by attackers to compromise my security?

 Kudelski Security has received many reports from our clients about the following:

 - Fake Users Requesting Remote Access from the HelpDesk.
 This will continue to grow in frequency

 Organizations will need to have a robust method of authenticating their remote employees in order to avoid falling victim to this type of attack.
-Hopefully, the time you previously invested in having a robust password reset process for your helpdesk will be able be leveraged to protect against this attack.
+Hopefully, the time you previously invested in having a robust password reset process for your helpdesk will be able to be leveraged to protect against this attack.